GenBench/genbench_cbt_2023/src/genbench/tasks/nl_codesearch_mrr/doc.md

 ## Data Source
 **CodeSearchNet** : original dataset first published in https://arxiv.org/pdf/1909.09436.pdf , Java, Javascript, Go, Ruby, PHP subsets collected from huggingface-hub \
 **CodeSearchNet Adv** : a processed version of the CodeSearchNet Python dataset, introduced in the CodeXGLUE benchmark suite https://github.com/microsoft/CodeXGLUE \
-**WebQuery** : Python codesnippets from the CodeSearchNet dataset paired with real world user search engine queries, introduced in the CodeXGLUE benchmark suite: https://github.com/microsoft/CodeXGLUE \
+**CoSQA** : Python codesnippets from the CodeSearchNet dataset paired with real world user search engine queries, introduced in https://arxiv.org/pdf/2105.13239.pdf \
 **StatCodeSearch** : R code-comment pair snippets, scraped and extracted from public project on the Open Science Framework (OSF) by the submission authors

-During evaluation for each true code-comment pair we create n number of distractors where the comment is matched with a random code snippet.
-The distractor samples are sampled consistently by setting the random seed in the get_dataset_raw function
+For each comment in each subset we sampled randomly another code snippet from given subset, to create a fully balanced binary classification dataset. \
+For the dataset statistics we only consider the positive (matching) pairs. \

 **Dataset Size**:\
 *Finetuning set:* \
- -CodeSearchNet Adv train set 251k \
+ -CodeSearchNet Adv train set 251820 \
 *Test sets:* \
- -CodeSearchNet Adv test set 19k \
+ -CodeSearchNet Adv test set 19210 \
- -WebQuery test set 1k \
+ -CoSQA 10293\
- -CodeSearchNet Ruby test set 2k \
+ -CodeSearchNet Ruby 2279\
- -CodeSearchNet Go test set 14k \
+ -CodeSearchNet Go 14291\
- -CodeSearchNet Java test set 26k \
+ -CodeSearchNet Java 26909\
- -CodeSearchNet Javascript test set 6k \
+ -CodeSearchNet Javascript 6483\
- -CodeSearchNet PHP test set 28k \
+ -CodeSearchNet PHP 29391\
+ -StatCodeSearch 1070 \
- -StatCodeSearch test set TBD
+ -Combined test set 109926
 ## Limitations and Bias
 TBD